Noninvasive ventilation overview and practice questions

 25. The lower part of the nasal mask should fit just above what?

-Choosing a mask that is too large.
+A common error is choosing a mask that is too large.

 28. What are some advantages of nasal masks?

-Less risk of aspiration, enhanced secretion clearance, less claustrophobia, easier speech, and less dead space.
+Advantages of nasal masks include less risk of aspiration, enhanced secretion clearance, less claustrophobia, easier speech, and less dead space.

 29. What are some disadvantages of the nasal mask?